bluedevil-oit/MDCS/contrib/install/ubuntu-16LTS/README.md

 ##### Also, the user will be given sudo privileges (easily commented out if necessary e.g. a production server).
 This makes it easier to manage some services
 #####      the environment if logged in as the mdcs user.
 This is probably not appropriate in a production or shared environment!

-- MDCS will be installed into the /app directory under the 'mdcs' user directory - configured to be /mdcs.
-The full path is /mdcs/app.
+#### It's probably best to start with a clean VM i.e. newly installed Ubuntu instance.

-- It's probably best to start with a clean VM i.e. newly installed Ubuntu instance.
+- MDCS will be installed into the mdcs_app directory under the 'mdcs' user directory - configured to be /mdcs.
+The full path is /mdcs/mdcs_app.
 - Run the following commands in a terminal on the target system to prime and start the installation (the executing user needs sudo access).
 -   NOTE: Usually, when Ubuntu 16 LTS is installed, the user specified during install is given sudo access by default.
 ```